How To Become A Digital Nomad (no matter your age!)

 I also love creating goals once a year, to steer my vision into reality.

-I find that one year is far enough away to make some profound changes, but it is not so far that your dream seems unattainable.
+I find that one year is far enough away to make some profound changes, but not so far that your dream seems unattainable.

 And I can safely tell you that one year is plenty of time in which to become a digital nomad.